 Faysal Itani

-Faysal Itani is the senior director of Future Frontiers at the New Lines Institute for Strategy and Policy, and an adjunct professor of Middle East politics at Georgetown University and George Washington University.
+Faysal Itani is a senior director at the New Lines Institute for Strategy and Policy, and an adjunct professor of Middle East politics at Georgetown University and George Washington University.
 He grew up in Beirut, Lebanon, and lives in Washington, D.C.
 A part of the magazine’s launch team, he formerly served as a deputy editor.

 Latest from Faysal Itani